You might think frugal living is reusing your coffee filters or giving up avocado toast. But it doesn’t have to be that.

 Budgeting for Christmas will help keep this expensive time of year under control.
 I like to put a small amount aside each month in a dedicated account so I know I’m covered.

-6. Get cash back on everyday purchases
+114. Get cashback on everyday purchases

-I get cashback on so many items including books (from BookDepository.com, travel and hotel bookings, clothes and more).
+I get cashback on so many items including books (from BookDepository.com, travel and hotel bookings, clothes, and more).

-8. Save an emergency fund
+115. Save an emergency fund

-9. Avoid debt where possible
+116. Avoid debt where possible